- How to prepare for cat birth

 Here are some helpful tips from our PetCare Team to help you be as prepared as possible for when your cat becomes a new mum.

-During the last two weeks of your cat’s pregnancy, make sure everyone else in the family knows to be calm and quiet around her, and to handle her with care – especially children, who can be understandably excited at the prospect of kittens to play with soon!
+During the last two weeks of your cat’s pregnancy, make sure everyone else in the family knows to be calm and quiet around her, and to handle your cat with care – especially children, who can be understandably excited at the prospect of kittens to play with soon!

 Try to keep her as calm and inactive as possible during this time, and encourage her to relax in her special maternity bed.
 Even the snuggliest soft bed might not tempt her however, and some cats will reject your suggested birthing bed for a corner of a cupboard!
 Just make sure she has some choice on where to give birth and never try to move her from her chosen spot.